-Do you want to promote your latest posts and products with shorter URLs than the simple permalinks CMSs like WordPress and Squarespace allow you to create?
+Do you want to promote your latest posts and products with shortened links than the simple permalinks CMSs like WordPress and Squarespace allow you to create?

 In this post, we’ve rounded up the best URL shorteners you can use to generate short links that redirect users to longer links.
 Some of these tools also allow you to track links through click reports and campaigns as well as use tracking pixels to retarget visitors.

 The best URL shorteners to shorten long links

 - Sniply.io – The best URL shortener that puts your branding first.

 - JotURL – More than just a URL shortener.

 - Bitly – Great all-round tool and solid free plan.

 - BLINK – Great integration with Chrome and Firefox.

 - Rebrandly – Powerful tool but can get expensive.